lanchongyizu/rackhd-packaging/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.dell.cpsd/credential-service-parent/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.dell.cpsd/credential-service-parent)
 [![Semver](http://img.shields.io/SemVer/2.0.0.png)](http://semver.org/spec/v2.0.0.html)

-# thirdparty-rpm-generator
+# rackhd-packaging

 ## Description
 This respository contains the code to customize versions of RackHD.
-Each RackHD component is deployed as a Docker image which is then packaged into an rpm.
+Each RackHD component is deployed as a Docker image and packaged as an rpm.

 ## Documentation
 You can find additional documentation for Project Symphony at [dellemc-symphony.readthedocs.io][documentation].